 Get emergency medical help if you have signs of an allergic reaction to CellCept: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-CellCept can affect your immune system, and may cause certain white blood cells to grow out of control.
+Mycophenolate mofetil affects your immune system and may increase your risk of cancer or serious infection.
 Call your doctor right away if you have:

 stomach pain, vomiting, diarrhea, weight loss;

 weakness on one side of your body, loss of muscle control;